Vermonster/copycat/README.md

 <h1><%= t('site.index.header') %></h1>
 ```

 Visit the page in your browser, and a Copycat translation will be created for the key.
-Then visit '/copycat_translations' in your browser and you can edit the value of that token.
+Then visit '/copycat_translations' in your browser, log in with the username and password generated in `config/initializers/copycat.rb`, and you can edit the value of that token.

 ## Rails i18N API ##